 There is enough transmission to evaluate how effective the active form of vaccines is compared to placebos (inactivated form of vaccine) without the need for human challenge studies.

 BK: So if the United Kingdom still goes ahead, as it has been reported so far, you think it may not be a very prudent move?

-PH: I do not understand the rational for embarking on human challenge studies.
+PH: I do not understand the rationale for embarking on human challenge studies.
 You do them if there is no other way to assess whether the vaccines work.
 But we have enough virus transmission to assess the same pretty quickly.

 In fact, it can take quite a long time to develop human challenge models (mild strain of the virus in the lab).
 We may now get answers more quickly through proper clinical trials.

 BK: More than 150 countries have joined COVAX.
 But three big countries — the US, China and Russia — have not.
 What implications would that have on one of the world’s biggest global partnerships?

 PH: I think it is a real problem.
 The US pulling out of COVAX was a big mistake, I think, because now we see these countries do not have access to vaccines.
 So what you are doing now is making one-off deals with Russia and China.

 I am worried the move could lead to potential collapse of global governance of vaccines.
 Hopefully, we can correct that.

 BK: A recent study published in The Lancet showed the anti-vax movement is on the rise in many countries.
 How will that play out in the COVID-19 scenario?